santiment/academy/src/docs/metrics/social-volume-ai/index.md

 ## Definition

-Social Volume is build on top of the [Social Data](/metrics/details/social-data).
+Social Volume is build on top of our [Social Data](/metrics/details/social-data).

-The **Social Volume AI** metric has the same idea as the **Social Volume**.
-But for finding relation of text to the given asset we use NLP (Named Entity Recognition and Named Entity Linking) models.
-And the same as in **Unique Social Volume** we take into account only unique text documents for each interval, i.e. completely duplicated messages will be excluded from the calculations.
+The **Social Volume AI** metric finds the relation of text to the given asset through the use of NLP(Named Entity Recognition) and NEL(Named Entity Linking) models.
+Similarly as in [Unique Social Volume](https://academy.santiment.net/metrics/unique-social-volume/#definition) we take into account only unique text documents for each interval, i.e. completely duplicated messages will be excluded from the calculations.

 ---